As you prepare to teach training preservice and inservice teachers about accommodation strategies, consider this presentation example.

 Step 3: What components of the task require accommodation?

 Once the task has been analyzed and the needed skills are identified, determine what accommodations may be required to make the learning experience more accessible to a specific student with a disability.
-Consult with the student to determine what he perceives he or she will require as an accommodation.
+Consult with the student to determine what he perceives they will require as an accommodation.

 Step 4: What accommodation options exist?